‘Assistant’s Tool’ Stratagem

 Bombi’s fury had built for days, but she needed to control it.
 Now that she had it, now that she was free of the melancholy of her old life, she could hold onto it.
 It would still be there ten runs from now.
 It would still be there if they had the world record, so she hopped down and made a lunge for the assistant’s tool rather than the Win Stater.

 She snatched it off the ground and fled to a corner of the room, sparing a moment once she was safe to examine it.
 The cylinder was covered in hexagonal metal tiles, each one etched with a pictogram.
-She saw beams of green light leaking out between the tiles.
+Beams of green light leaked out between the tiles.
 Suddenly she was aware of something gargantuan inside the cylinder, inside the palm of her hand.
 Her spirit felt the weight of ten trillion calculations pressing against it like a mountain of orderly paperwork encroaching on her humanity at a glacier’s pace.

 “Inside… there’s…” she muttered.

 “Everything!
 Chagrinn finished.
 “She’s got it; let’s move!”
 He hopped up, his scuffle with the woman apparently over.
 She popped up with a smile on her face, but Bombi could barely decipher it thanks to her deformity.
 The woman’s entire body was twisted like an old sock, her eyes on a slant and her lips lopsided.
 Her problems seemed many, but apparently Chagrinn wasn’t actually one of them.